cairo-book/cairo-book/src/ch04-01-what-is-ownership.md

 _Destruction_ can happen in several ways:

-- a variable goes out of scope
+- a variable goes out of scope.
-- a struct is destructured
+- a struct is destructured.
-- explicit destruction using destruct()
+- explicit destruction using `destruct()`.

 _Moving_ a value simply means passing that value to another function.